cambs-repeaters/cambridgerepeaters.net/_repeaters/gb7px.md

   - title: "GB7PX on UKRepeater.net"
     link: "https://ukrepeater.net/my_repeater.php?id=4070"
 ---
 GB7PX is a 70cm multi-mode digital voice repeater, located near Barkway, just south of Royston.

-It supports DMR (Phoenix and Brandmeister networks), D-STAR, NXDN and P25 digital voice modes.
+It supports DMR (Phoenix UK and BrandMeister networks), D-STAR, NXDN and P25 digital voice modes.

 It is based on the MMDVM digital voice modem.